mercadoaldana/mercadoaldana/README.md

-- 👋 Hi, I’m @mercadoaldana
+- 👋 Hi, I’m @mercadoaldana, a Computer Science Student at UBA
 - 👀 I’m interested in Data Science & Machine Learning
-- 🌱 I’m currently learning how to work with geospatial data at @ Andreani Grupo Logistico
+- 🌱 I’m currently learning how to work with geospatial data at Andreani Grupo Logistico
 - 📫 How to reach me https://www.linkedin.com/in/aldanaayelenmercado/
 <!---
 mercadoaldana/mercadoaldana is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.